KnowageLabs/Knowage-Server/ROADMAP.md

 ## Short term

-The following list of features is planned to be addressed in the short term, by Q1 2019:
+The following list of features is planned to be addressed in the short term, by Q1 2020 (release 7.2):

-* improvements on cross navigation to customize the target's name;

-* improvements on SDK JavaScript APIs to authenticate users by means of a JWT token;

-* news management system, to broadcast useful information to the users according to their roles;

-* capability to filter data dynamically on Registry document type according to data visilibity rules.
+* new dataset type Python

+* AWS Redshift compatibility

+* cockpit enhancements:

+	- capability to use a Solr dataset within all widgets

+	- custom variables for dynamic behaviours and calculated fields

+	- calculated fields on map and chart widgets

+	- new chart type Bubble

+	- new custom chart, where developer can exploit JS libraries

+	- new Python widget

 ## Medium term

-The following list of features is planned to be addressed in the medium term, by Q2 2019:
+The following list of features is planned to be addressed in the medium term, by Q2 2020 (release 7.3):

+* from data exploration tool (QbE) to cockpit designer in a seamless way

+* AWS S3 compatibility

+* NGSI-LD compatibility

-* cockpit enhancement:
+* cockpit enhancements:

-	- new map widget to display NGSI geo-layers;

-	- quick steps to create spatial widgets in a few click;

-* data exploration:

-	- new GUI for smart data inquiring and live data preview;
+	- map widgets: getting more than one layer from catalogue

+	- gallery for chart, HTML and Python widgets for an easy reuse

-	- full-text search on Solr index;
+	- calculated fields on Solr dataset

-* Metadata layer improvements:

-	- business model profiling according to the general Behavioural model rules;

-	- embedding custom function in business model usage (ex. for data encryption - decryption, security, ect.).
+	- styles management for an easy reuse

 ## Long term

-In the following, Knowage will grow on other hot topics, such as:
+In the following, Knowage will grow on other topics, such as:

-* data discovery and advanced visualization over Elasticsearch for distributed indexes;

-* native R/phyton widget in self-service cockpits;

-* open data publisher/analyser;

-* embedded analytical functions;
+* revision of functions catalogue

+* Google Big Table compatibility

+* Azure Synapse compatibility

-* pluggable widget.
+* Elasticsearch dataset

+* new dataset type R (similarly to Python dataset)

+* new cockpit widget type R (similarly to Python widget)

 Any contribution in these developments is very welcome!